 Pollen in Philadelphia comes in three waves: tree (February to May), grass (May to August), and weed (September to November).
 The highest-leverage moves are starting antihistamines and nasal steroids 2 to 4 weeks before your worst window, running a MERV 13 HVAC filter year-round, and timing outdoor activity by the live pollen forecast.
-The badge at the top of fishtownmedicine.com surfaces the dominant pollen type at a sensitivity-tuned threshold so you can act before symptoms land.
+The badge at the top of fishtownmedicine.com surfaces the dominant pollen type at a sensitivity-tuned threshold so you can act before symptoms start.

-- People with asthma, especially allergic asthma
+- People with asthma, particularly allergic asthma

 - Children, who tend to be more reactive